zowe/community/COMMITTERS.md

 The list of committers is here: https://github.com/orgs/zowe/teams/zowe-explorer-committers

-The list of contributers in here: https://github.com/orgs/zowe/teams/zowe-explorer-contributors
+The list of contributors in here: https://github.com/orgs/zowe/teams/zowe-explorer-contributors

 #### CICS Explorer